 11.2.1 The British Mountaineering Council recognises that climbing and bouldering are activities with a danger of personal injury or death.
 Participants in these activities should be aware of and accept these risks and be responsible for their own actions and involvement.
 Although the climbing wall is an artificial environment the risks involved are no less serious than when climbing outside on a crag or mountain.

-11.3 Unsupervised climbing: Before you can be unsupervised for using the top ropes, you have to demonstrate you can:
+11.3 Roped climbing: Before you can be unsupervised for using the top ropes, you have to demonstrate you can:

 - put a harness on correctly